MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-in-teams.md

 [!INCLUDE [preview-feature](includes/preview-feature.md)]

 This is a per-user policy.
 This setting controls whether video can be turned on in meetings and group calls.
-This setting doesn't apply to conference room devices such as Surface Hub and Microsoft Teams Rooms devices.
+Here are the values for this setting.

 |Setting value |Behavior  |
 |---------|---------|